• Skip to primary navigation

 Thermomix Instructions

-• Mix the bicarb soda, cream of tartar and cornflour on Speed 5 for 10 seconds.
-Remove the set aside.
+• Place the bicarb soda, cream of tartar and cornflour into Thermomix bowl and mix for 10 seconds, speed 5.
+Set aside until needed.

-• Place the butterfly into the Thermomix bowl.
-Add the egg whites and beat on Speed 3 for 2-4 minutes or until stiff (with the measuring cup (MC) removed).
+• Insert the butterfly attachment into the bowl.
+Add the egg whites and mix for 2 – 3 minutes on speed 3 or until the egg whites are stiff.

-• Scrape down the sides of the bowl and mix on Speed 3 for another 3 seconds (or until combined).
+• Again scrape down the sides of the bowl and mix for 4 seconds, speed 3.

-• Divide the mixture between the two cake tins and place into the oven for 20-25 minutes or until the cakes are golden and a skewer comes out clean.
+• Evenly divide the batter between the two prepared cake tins.
+Bake for 20-25 minutes or until the cakes are golden and a skewer comes out clean when inserted in the middle.

 To decorate